Thukyd/azure-search-openai-hackathon/README.md

 ### How can you incorporate your own knowledge?

 - **Prompt Engineering**: You can give the LLM a bit of context but it only works if it has the knowledge inside it.
 Often it also halicinates knowledge which looks correct but if you are a domain expert you can see that it is wrong.
-So prompt engineering Can be helpful but normally not enough. => Example with Market Salad GPT and "Indian food"
+So prompt engineering Can be helpful but normally not enough.
+  - Example using Custom GPTs of OpenAI: Searching for "Indian food", see [Custom GPT | Salad Market - create your own salad recipe](https://chat.openai.com/g/g-dI7cfBY99-salad-market-create-your-own-salad-recipe)
 - **Fine tuning**: You can fine tune the LLM on your own data.
 But this is very expensive and you need a lot of data.
 This is a valid option when your use case is very specialisd, you have a lot of data and you need very high accuracy, then this is probably the way to go.
 For most of company use cases it's not a good option economically.
 - **Retrieval Augmented Generation (RAG)**: You can use a retrieval system to find the most relevant documents and then use the LLM to generate the answer.
 This is the approach we are using in this project.